 Spring in Minnesota can be short and tends to come late, which can have visitors and residents alike itching for the warmer weather of summer.
-Here's a look at Minnesota's seasons and when you can finally enjoy summer in the state.
+So when does summer finally arrive in this northern Plains state known for its long, cold, and snowy winters?
+Here's a look at Minnesota's seasons and when you can finally get a taste of summer.

 Leading Up to Summer

 March is firmly a winter month in Minnesota.

 Although winter is easing and snow melts on warmer days, usually more snow falls through this month.
 The first official day of spring falls in mid-March, but you wouldn't know it in Minnesota.
 The weather doesn't obey the seasonal labels that are relevant in many other states.
 You'll have to wait well until springtime until Minnesota actually feels like spring.